OSVTAC/project-recommendations/pages/recommendations.md

 real ballots can provide test cases that might not be thought of if trying to construct test cases manually.

-3. **Stand-alone test data.** In the course of developing the open-source voting system, where possible, structure and store test data separate from the software application (e.g. in separate repositories) and in an application-agnostic form (e.g. using open data formats).
+3. **Stand-alone test data.** In the course of developing the open source voting system, where possible, structure and store test data separate from the software application (e.g. in separate repositories) and in an application-agnostic form (e.g. using open data formats).
 The test data should include both test inputs and, when appropriate, test outputs (aka test expectations).
-Doing this allows the test data to be used by other applications and in particular could help facilitate additional open-source implementations of components.
+Doing this allows the test data to be used by other applications and in particular could help facilitate additional open source implementations of components.
 Making the test data independent and more easily available can also improve the quality and correctness of the test data, for example by making it easier for others to check or add more test